KARNATISAITHARUN/documentation/policies/policy-language.md

 `$i` is a parameter number
 `$fullName` is the full name of a method.

 MAP statements associate a source parameter of a given method with a destination parameter.
-As a result, ShiftLeft Ocular is informed that, if the source parameter is tainted, then the destination parameter is tainted after execution of the library method.
+As a result, ShiftLeft is informed that, if the source parameter is tainted, then the destination parameter is tainted after execution of the library method.

 As an example, if the method "java.lang.String.concat:java.lang.String(java.lang.String)" of the Java standard library has a tainted instance parameter, then so is the return value of the library call.
 This rule is specify using the MAP directive